goschtl/zope/zc.sourcerelease/branches/dev/src/zc/sourcerelease/README.txt

 installed.

 The source release includes a Python install script.
-It is not executable and is run with the desired Python.
+It is not executable and must be run with the desired Python, which must be the same version of Python used when making the release.
 The install script runs the buildout in place.
-This means that the source release will need to be extracted to and the buildout run in the final install location [#separate_install_step]_.
+This means that the source release will need to be extracted to and the install script run in the final install location [#separate_install_step]_.
 While the install script can be used directly, it will more commonly be used by system-packaging (e.g. RPM) build scripts or make files.

 To create a source release, simply run the buildout-source-release script, passing a file URL or a subversion URL